Mortgage

 Deed-in-lieu of foreclosure

-What it is: Also called a “mortgage release,” a deed-in-lieu of foreclosure lets you transfer ownership of your home to your lender if they approve the request.
+What it is: Also called a “mortgage release,” a deed-in-lieu of foreclosure lets you transfer ownership of your home to your lender, so long as it approves the request.
 In return, you’ll be released from your obligation to pay your mortgage.

 Sell your home